kaioz/CodingTest/README.md

 [![Build Status](https://travis-ci.org/kaioz/CodingTest.svg)](https://travis-ci.org/kaioz/CodingTest)

+#Note

+As required, No 3rd party libraries been used in this submission.
+Dependency <Timber> is required by framework, but not been used in application itself.
+All other libraries are either from Google or my personal open source library.

 #Coding Assessment Guidelines

 To validate a candidates skills in developing for mobile applications, we would like you to create a small application.
 We anticipate this challenge should take no more that 1-2 hours.